steinbergmedia/halion-script-api/src/HALion-Script/pages/getDecomposeSettings.md

 ## Return Values

-Returns a table with the decompose settings.
+Returns a table that lists the decompose settings.

 ```lua
 settings = getDecomposeSettings()